 By drawing from the collective body of medical knowledge and reaching beyond the “Western medical model of health, Dr. Kovner includes Western Herbalism, Ayurveda and Traditional Chinese Medicine all of which have many overlapping concepts with Naturopathy

-Dr. Kovner has a small apothecary in her office for personalized botanical medicine formulations, creating individualized combinations for her patients.
-She teaches her patients about the gut-brain axis, empowering them from the inside out to need the medical system less and less.
-For the same purpose,
+Dr. Kovner offers personalized botanical medicine formulations right out of her beautiful in-office apothecary.
+She teaches her patients about the gut-brain axis, empowering them from the inside out.

 Prior to practicing medicine, Dr. Kovner worked in New Orleans at LSU as a research associate on an NIH-funded clinical trial on the safety and neuroprotective effects of a green tea extract on people with Multiple Sclerosis.
 There, she co-authored two peer-reviewed articles on MS that were published in scientific journals.
 The first is entitled, “Cognitive Impairment in multiple sclerosis” and the second one, “Polyphenon E, Non-futile at Neuroprotection in Multiple Sclerosis but Unpredictably Hepatotoxic: Phase I Single Group and Phase II Randomized Placebo-Controlled Studies”.
 She also participated in building an MRI database to see if brain atrophy is directly related to disease progression as measured by EDSS score and was trained as a Wheelchair Hatha Yoga Teacher and has been practicing Rasayana Yoga since 2004.